×

 When we asked expats what advice they would give a foreigner before buying a property in Denmark, they said:

 "1.
 It is important to research the local area and the property market before making a purchase.
 2. It is advisable to seek legal advice from a qualified lawyer before signing any contracts.
 3. It is important to be aware of the taxes and fees associated with buying property in Denmark, such as the transfer tax and registration fees.
 4. It is important to be aware of the different types of property available in Denmark, such as single-family homes, apartments, and condominiums.
 5. It is important to be aware of the different financing options available in Denmark, such as mortgages and loans.
 6. It is important to be aware of the different types of insurance available in Denmark, such as home insurance and liability insurance.
 7. It is important to be aware of the different types of contracts available in Denmark, such as rental agreements and purchase contracts.
 8. It is important to be aware of the different types of inspections that may be required when buying property in Denmark, such as building inspections and energy efficiency inspections.
 9. It is important to be aware of the different types of warranties available in Denmark, such as warranties for appliances and warranties for structural defects.
-10. It is important to be aware of the different types of services available in Denmark, such as property management services and home maintenance services," explained one foreigner living in Denmark.
+10. It is important to be aware of the different types of services available in Denmark, such as property management services and home maintenance services," explained one person living in Denmark.

 Are foreigners allowed to own property in Denmark?